PyCQA/isort/docs/configuration/options.md

 ## Filter Files

 Tells isort to filter files even when they are explicitly passed in as part of the CLI command.
-Note that while this can be set as part of the config file it only affects CLI operation.

 **Type:** Bool
 **Default:** `False`